The type of lens you have determines how you care for it.

 - Clean each contact this way: Rub it gently with your index finger in the palm of your other hand.
 Lightly rubbing your contact removes surface buildup.

 - Clean your lens case every time you use it.
-Use either sterile solution.
+Use sterile saline solution.
 Let it air dry.
 Replace the case every 3 months.

 Wear Your Contacts Safely